 We cannot anticipate every negative behavior, and episodic training has limited effect.
 By focusing on the positive development of Airmen and AF culture, we create a natural reduction in negative behaviors by providing the environment and tools Airmen seek as the ideal.
 This brings in skills, and attitudes that influence change.
 Creating “optimum” Airmen and workplaces will naturally reduce the negative behaviors, which are seen as symptoms of the system.

 Why should leaders take the time?

 Leaders must adopt the paradigm shift that developing Airmen and leaders IS the primary mission that makes all other Air Force missions possible.
 Leaders must be courageous and optimistic in developing a values-based leadership strategy in how they lead.
 Leadership must engage in leading and managing Airmen with a growth-mindset instead of a comply and ‘do it’ mindset.
-Investment in culture change within the squadron takes less time from mission than mandatory compliance training and yields more rewards in mission as well as community.
-Operation GRIT is not something that leaders “need to do” because they are told, it is something they “need” because it will lower lost mission hours, improve military culture, create safer communities, create more productive Airmen.
+Investment in culture change within the squadron takes less time from the mission than mandatory compliance training and yields more rewards to the mission as well as the community.
+Operation GRIT is not something that leaders “need to do” because they are told, it is something they “need” because it will lower lost mission hours, improve military culture, create safer communities, and create more productive Airmen.

 How are we measuring to keep people accountable?

 Leadership is about trust.
 We are trusting that creating optimum workplaces and our future warriors is a leader’s priority.
 If they say they are doing it, then we will trust them.